 … a flying monster, wings sprouting from a human torso where legs should have been

 … an abandoned library, dust coating everything, a sense of lies and forbidden knowledge pervading the air

-… a cave lit by the numerous Mako crystals littering it, a feminine body barely visible in the tallest of them
+… a cave lit by numerous Mako crystals, a feminine body barely visible in the tallest of them

 'You are no monster.'

 Genesis' cry washed over him and brought him back to himself.
 He was lying on his back, one of Cloud's swords kissing the skin of his throat.
 He could hear Genesis running to them, unexpectedly frantic, but he could not detach his eyes from Cloud's.